 Can You Cook Frozen Chicken Breast in the Air Fryer?

-Yes, you can cook frozen chicken breast directly in the air fryer.
+Yes, you can cook it from frozen directly in the air fryer.
 It will take longer than fresh chicken.

 Start by air frying at 360-380°F, then season once the surface has thawed enough for spices to stick.